swiftlang/swift/CONTRIBUTING.md

-By submitting a pull request here, you represent that you have the right to license your contribution to Apple and the community, and consent by submitting the patch that your contributions are licensed under the [Swift license](https://swift.org/LICENSE.txt).
+By opening a pull request in this repository, you represent that you have the right to license your contribution to Apple and the community, and consent by submitting the patch that your contributions are licensed under the [Swift license](https://swift.org/LICENSE.txt).